mustafacantekir/yopass-cli/README.md

 export YOPASS_UI_URL="https://ui.foo.net"
 ```

 Encrypt your secret using `encrypt` command.
-You can specify secret message as argument or pass value from stdin.
+You can specify secret message as an argument or pass value from stdin.

 ```
 yopass-cli encrypt secret